 When someone in the family is very ill, dying or has died, everyone copes differently and even adults often find it difficult to express how they feel.
 Sometimes, as well as sadness, there may be other emotions such as anger or guilt.
-There are a number of charities who specifically offer support and guidance for children and young people who have experienced a death in the family- many of these also have helplines as well as stories from other families.
+There are a number of charities who specifically offer support and guidance for young people who have experienced a death in the family- many of these also have helplines as well as stories from other families.

-Supporting children and young people after a death or when someone in the family is dying.
-You can also e-mail for support and advice.
+Supporting children and young people after a death or when someone in the family is dying.Very good at explaining some of the misunderstandings that can arise for children when adults talk about death.
+They have a helpline and you can also e-mail for support and advice.
 Leaflets are available to download in English, Swedish, Polish, Arabic, Bengali and Spanish.

-- Child Bereavement UK
+- Child bereavement

 A charity with resources for young people and parents including some stories, advice on explaining funerals and leaflets produced by families for children of different ages (under 7yrs, 7-11yrs and young people) For 11-25 year olds they have also produced an App about bereavement and grief which has links for local support and some short films.
-There is also advice on supporting children with additional needs through grief.

 - Winston’s Wish charity have produced some excellent books about grief, serious illness and death (including death by suicide) including a book specifically aimed at teenagers; “You Just Don't Understand: Supporting Bereaved Teenagers”.
-These books can be purchased on Amazon and proceeds go to the charity or directly on the charity website (see above)
+These books can be purchased on Amazon and proceeds go to the charity or directly on the charity website

-Apart of Me App: award winning App designed as a game to help children come to terms with loss and grief. https://apartofme.app/
+- Apart of Me App: award winning App designed as a game to help children come to terms with loss and grief.